Skip to the main content

 Patient Advocate

-In general, a patient advocate guides patients and their caregivers through the health care system.
+In general, a patient advocate guides patients and their caregivers through their health-care journey.
+They often act as a mediator between patients and medical practitioners.
 Their goal is to ensure patients receive the best possible care.

 This is an emerging occupation.
 It may have evolved from an existing occupation or emerged in response to consumer needs or technological advances.